linxubo/linxubo.github.io/_pages/home.md

 # Welcome to Lin Lab @ BUAA
 "Everything that living things do can be understood in terms of the **jiggling and wiggling of atoms**."  ----Richard Feynman in the seminal Feynman Lectures on Physics, 1963.

-We are a [research group](http://shi.buaa.edu.cn/linxubo/zh_CN/index.htm) (2018.01~now) in [Beijing Advanced Innovation Center for Biomedical Engineering](https://baicbme.buaa.edu.cn/), [Beihang University (BUAA)](https://www.buaa.edu.cn), Beijing, China.
+We are a research group (2018.01~now) in [Beijing Advanced Innovation Center for Biomedical Engineering](https://baicbme.buaa.edu.cn/), [School of Engineering Medicine](http://ygy.buaa.edu.cn/) [Beihang University (BUAA)](https://www.buaa.edu.cn), Beijing, China.
 Our group mainly focus on the fundamental researches of **Membrane Biophysics** and **Nano-Bio Interface** as well as their potential applications in Nanomedicine.
 Currently, our researches use molecular simulations, and expand gradually to include molecular cell biology experiments.
 1. Screen/Design Drug Candidates with Molecular Docking and Protein-Protein Docking.
 2. Reveal the Melocular Mechanisms for the Structure and Dynamics of Cell Membrane.
 3. Probe the Detailed Interactions between Nanoparticle-Drug Conjugate/Lipid Nanobubbles and Cell Membrane.